Schwungus/caulk/README.md

 1. You get to use Steamworks inside a plain-C game.
 Doesn't matter whether it's being used for personal amusement or due to technical limitations.
 2. Other programming languages that can interface with C native libraries won't have to reinvent a whole new wrapper generator to bind the C++ Steamworks SDK to their C glue module. caulk reduces the friction of porting Steamworks to other programming languages by a whole step.

+## Cross-Compilation Warning

+Please note that the compatibility-layer generator compiles to a **native binary** and **has to be run** in order for this library to even compile.
+This means you cannot (currently) compile the library from scratch e.g. on Linux targeting Windows, since the resulting generator binary will be a Windows executable that cannot run natively on the builder Linux.

 ## Basic usage

 caulk requires a [ZIP of the Steamworks SDK](https://partner.steamgames.com/downloads/steamworks_sdk_163.zip) in your project's root.
 Click that link to semi-legally download it.